canbooo/experiment-design/docs/source/quickstart.rst

     plt.scatter(doe[:, 0], doe[:, 1])
     plt.xlim([-2, 2]);plt.ylim([-2, 2]);plt.grid()

-This will result in a plot like the following
+This will result in a plot similar to the following

 .. image:: images/quickstart_lhs_1.png
     :align: center

 Since we are generating randomized designs, the placement of the samples may be different in each run.
 Imagine that we are interested in a smaller space and want to generate more samples there, while filling the space as much as possible.
-This is easy to achieve with experiment design
+This is easy to achieve with experiment design; we only need to provide old samples using the :code:`old_sample` keyword argument.

 .. code:: python